-In this post, we will analyze what a Digital Go to Market strategy has in common with the D-Day of 6 June 1944, known as the D-Day.
+This post will analyze what a Digital Go to Market strategy has in common with the D-Day of June 6, 1944, known as the D-Day.
 Let’s understand together where this curious association comes from.

 “The Marketing War” – Ries and Trout

 What is the invasion of Normandy, and why is it known as D-Day?

-The landing in Normandy is one of the largest maritime invasions in history carried out by the allied forces during the Second World War to free continental Europe from Nazi control.
-It represents one of the most important dates in history because it led to the liberation of the French territories, but also to the massacre of numerous soldiers in an attempt to invade the Norman coasts.
+The landing in Normandy is one of the most significant maritime invasions in history carried out by the allied forces during the Second World War to free continental Europe from Nazi control.
+It represents one of the most important dates in history because it led to the liberation of the French territories but also the massacre of numerous soldiers to invade the Norman coasts.
 This event is also known as D-Day, a term commonly used in English military jargon to indicate the starting day of a particular mission.
 Given the grandeur of the Normandy Landing, this expression has since been often used in a specific way to identify this war mission.

 Why can we compare D-Day and a Digital Go to Market?

 The elements that unite D-Day and a Digital Go to Market are many.
 First of all, both have a strategic objective, accompanied by the definition of an action plan and the preliminary identification of the “weapons” to be deployed.
-We can therefore make the strategic goal of D-Day (conquest of the Norman coast) coincide with the conquest of a new customer by a company.
-It is then necessary to define an action plan, taking into account the characteristics of the context in which you will have to operate and the possible obstacles that you might encounter.
+Therefore, we can make the strategic goal of D-Day (conquest of the Norman coast) coincide with the conquest of a new customer by a company.
+It is then necessary to define an action plan, considering the characteristics of the context in which you will have to operate and the possible obstacles you might encounter.